 What do China’s scholars make of the nature of China’s global rise?
 And what is the significance of academic debates for Chinese policy goals and preferences?

-The chapters in this book were originally published in The Pacific Review.
+The chapters in this book were originally published in the journal, The Pacific Review.

 Table of Contents